rubysattar/the-holistic-educator/README.md

 - Would like to eventually .... sort student list alphabetically and add other tabs for other features.
 1. A tab for "check-in status", for example, would render options for a teacher to "view who I have checked-in with today" and "who I have not checked-in with today".
 2. Another tab for "suggested resources" would allow a teacher to select ant student to render a displayed list of suggested social-emotional learning resources.
 3. A final tab for a "user profile" that displays user email and number of students associated with this user.
+This tab could also include a  "view my roster" button that would be an alternative to indexing the way the application is currently built.

 ## Images